The boundary of the irreducible components for invariant subspace varieties: Introduction

-In the special case where the partitions are such that $\beta\setminus\gamma$ is a~horizontal and vertical strip, the combinatorial relations $\leq_{\sf box}$ and $\leq_{\sf dom}$ are equivalent.
-In \cite{kst} we give two proofs for this statement; in Section~\ref{section-lr-orders} we sketch the algorithmic approach in one of them.
+Of particular interest is the case where the partitions are such that $\beta\setminus\gamma$ is both a~horizontal and a vertical strip.
+In this situation, the combinatorial relations $\leq_{\sf box}$ and $\leq_{\sf dom}$ are in fact equivalent.
+In \cite{kst} we give two proofs for this statement; below in Section~\ref{section-lr-orders} we sketch the algorithmic approach in one of them.
 We deduce the following result.

-\begin{thm} Suppose $\alpha$, $\beta$, $\gamma$ are partitions such that $\beta\setminus\gamma$ is a~horizontal and vertical strip.
+\begin {thm} Suppose $\alpha$, $\beta$, $\gamma$ are partitions such that $\beta\setminus\gamma$ is a~horizontal and vertical strip.
 The following relations are partial orders which are equivalent to each other.

-\end{thm}
+\end {thm}